justincrosbie/passkeyme-docs/docs/sdks/android/configuration.md

 **❌ "Invalid origin in authentication request"**
 - Verify Android origin URL is correctly formatted
 - Check Base64URL encoding (not regular Base64)
-- Ensure origin is added to PasskeyMe Application
+- Ensure origin is added to Passkeyme Application

 **❌ "Passkey creation failed"**
 - Verify app is signed with the correct keystore